 You will be able to travel again—one day.
-Peru will open its doors to you.
+South America will open its doors to you.
 When it does so, you need to be sure that you can travel to Peru safely.

 When that day comes, you want to travel safely and to avoid crowds of people.
 To visit Machu Picchu and avoid bus queues; to visit the Sacred Valley and avoid crowded markets; to explore Cusco, and go where others do not.

 Your safety has always been our number one priority, whether you are rafting, trekking, or driving to the airport.

 Now, when the danger is unseen, your safety is even more important.
 Our safety procedures are even more important.

 The advice is changing, but all trips you take will be operated according to the latest official recommendations, the latest official guidelines.